qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 **When should you create multiple collections?** When you have a limited number of users and you need isolation.
 This approach is flexible, but it may be more costly, since creating numerous collections may result in resource overhead.
 Also, you need to ensure that they do not affect each other in any way, including performance-wise.

-> Note: If you're running `curl` from the command line, the following commands assume that you have a running instance of Qdrant on `http://localhost:6333`.
-If needed, you can set one up as described in our [Quickstart](/documentation/quick-start/) guide.
-For convenience, these commands specify collections named  `test_collection1` through `test_collection4`.

 ## Create a collection